Chronicle of Kyivan Rus' |

 Films

 "Vohon' i Zbroja" ("Fire and Weapons") (2008).
 Ukrainian language documentary film by Myroslav Iwanek featuring a powerful musical score created by Ukrainian composer Roman I. Drozd.
 During the interwar period, Polonization policies placed a great deal of pressure on Ukrainian cultural life - the Polish government closed churches, limited educational opportunities, prevented Ukrainians (non Roman-Catholics) from entering general civic life, and attempted to Polonize Ukrainian ethnic territory in Volhynia and other regions.
 These events fomented a resistance movement that would culminate in a post-World War II struggle for Ukrainian national liberation.
 Out of this nationalist movement emerged the Organization of Ukrainian Nationalists (OUN) and the Ukrainska Povstanska Armiia (Ukrainian Insurgent Army or UPA), collectively known as "The Ukrainian Underground."
 The Underground sought to establish an independent Ukraine on "historical Ukrainian territories" (generally defined as territories that had been part of Kyivan Rus' and were settled by ethnic Ukrainians.)
 This film documents UPA's post-war attempts to prevent the wholesale deportation of Ukrainians from Poland's Transcurzon region.
 The film includes commentaries by scholars such as Yevhen Misilo and Bogdan Huk as well as former UPA members.
-Watch the documentary online here.
+Watch the documentary online here."Three Stories of Galicia."
+(2010) This documentary by Olha Onyshko and Sarah Farhat "...retraces the incredible moral choices made by very ordinary people in extraordinary circumstances: a Jewish family that chose to save the life of its worst enemy, a Ukrainian woman who endured the theft of her children to save her country and a Polish priest who risked everything to end the sectarian hatred that tore at his parish."
+Order the DVD here.

 "The Soviet Story"(2008) by Edvins Snore.
 This 2008 documentary film by Latvian filmmaker Edvins Snore exposes the war crimes of the Soviet regime, a topic that is relevant to Lemko and Ukrainian studies.
 "This is a story of an Allied power, which helped the Nazis to fight Jews and which slaughtered its own people on an industrial scale.
 Assisted by the West, this power triumphed on May 9th, 1945.
 Its crimes were made taboo, and the complete store of Europe's most murderous regime has never been told.
 Until now."
 Contains 25 minutes of bonus interviews with experts discussing Soviet terror; Holodomor famine in Ukraine (1932-1933); Gestapo-NKVD agreement, pro-Nazi stance of French Communists in 1940; the Soviet legacy; and prosecuting Soviet crimes against humanity.